MattF-NSIDC/sscce-quarto-slides-in-website/README.md

 ### Preview is not idempotent - slides render as plain HTML on first preview

-In the current state, slides don't consistently render as slides
+In the current state, slides don't consistently render as slides when previewing.

 * On running `quarto preview index.qmd`, slides render as a regular HTML page using "cosmo" theme.